Warren & Migliaccio, L.L.P.

 The Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from engaging in deceptive conduct, such as intimidating consumers or using false representations.
 They must provide validation notices detailing the debt amount and creditor information, so consumers are informed about their debts.

-These protections ensure fair treatment of consumers and prevent abusive practices.
+These protections help promote fair treatment of consumers and prevent abusive practices.

 Challenge the Lawsuit

-Challenging the lawsuit involves verifying the debt’s validity and checking if it has exceeded the statute of limitations, which in Texas is generally four years under Texas Civil Practice and Remedies Code § 16.004.
+You can challenge the lawsuit if you have a strong defense against it.
+For example, some proven defenses that can improve your chances of winning the lawsuit include problems with the debt’s validity and an expired statute of limitations, which in Texas is generally four years under Texas Civil Practice and Remedies Code § 16.004.
 If the debt collector cannot produce necessary documents, you can request dismissal of the lawsuit and might even countersue.

 Verifying the accuracy of the debt details and making sure legal procedures were followed helps you defend against the lawsuit.